Talking to Myself

 However, apparently it is.
 I first heard the phrase self-talk in association with Down syndrome last year on World Down Syndrome Day during the speeches within the United Nations.
 One of the doctors, and forgive me for not remembering and searching for this, spoke about how this self-talk actually helps many of his patients with Down syndrome make and stick to good decisions about their health.
 The subject came up again more recently and I thought, I should look into that.
 So after a quick Google search, I found out that a huge amount of people with Down syndrome, like over 80% in adults engage in self-talk.

-- 1. This behaviour is not a delusion or hallucination
+- This behavior is not a delusion or hallucination

-- 2. A person’s age and level of disability do not influence their ability to engage in self talk
+- A person’s age and level of disability do not influence their ability to engage in self-talk

-- 3. The content of self-talk focused on an event that recently occurred or was expected to occur, a television programme or movie, family or friends, completion of an activity, or various complaints
+- The content of self-talk focused on an event that recently occurred or was expected to occur, a television program or movie, family or friends, completion of an activity, or various complaints

-Now, like any good report does, #2 was contradicted within the report to a certain extent.
-An official UK study on DS and self-talk led the authors to the conclusion that:
+Now, as any good report does, #2 was contradicted within the report to a certain extent.
+An official UK study on Ds and self-talk led the authors to the conclusion that:

 “Self-talk was absent in persons with a calculated mental age below 37 months, while for persons with a mental age above 128 months, self-talk was not currently reported by their parents but had been an observed behaviour in the past.”